Excessive or Frequent Urination

 When to see a doctor

 People who have leg weakness should go to the hospital immediately because they may have a spinal cord disorder.
 People who have fever and back pain should see a doctor within a day because they may have a kidney infection.
-People who have other warning signs should see a doctor within a day or two.
+People who have other warning signs should see a doctor within 1 or 2 days.
 People without warning signs should schedule an appointment as soon as is convenient, usually within a few days to a week, although waiting longer is usually safe if symptoms have been developing over weeks or longer and are mild.

 What the doctor does